Spatial Knowledge Graph-Guided Multimodal Synthesis: Experiments

 \subsection{Experimental Settings}

-\paragraph{Baselines.} We conduct experiments on three open-source MLLMs: LLaVA-1.5-7B~\cite{liu2023improvedllava}, LLaVA-1.6-7B~\cite{liu2024llavanext}, and Llama-3.2-Vision-11B~\cite{llama3.2}.
+\paragraph{Baselines} We conduct experiments on three open-source MLLMs: LLaVA-1.5-7B~\cite{liu2023improvedllava}, LLaVA-1.6-7B~\cite{liu2024llavanext}, and Llama-3.2-Vision-11B~\cite{llama3.2}.
 Both LLaVA-1.5 and LLaVA-1.6 use the Vicuna-7B~\cite{vicuna2023} LLM as their LLM backbone.

-\paragraph{Benchmarks.} For a comprehensive evaluation, we examine all models across two distinct task categories.
+\paragraph{Benchmarks} For a comprehensive evaluation, we examine all models across two distinct task categories.
 The first category encompasses benchmarks that are either directly or partially related to spatial understanding.
-This includes the publicly available benchmark MMVP and COCO-Spatial~\cite{whatsup}.
+This includes the publicly available benchmark MMVP~\cite{eyes_wide} and COCO-Spatial~\cite{whatsup}.
 For COCO-Spatial, we utilize a subset named Two-obj that focuses on the positional relationships of two objects.
 We then convert the original positive and negative sample pairs into single-choice questions, which are more conducive to MLLMs testing.
 We leave a portion of the synthesized image to generate test questions called {\testdata}, which are also used for evaluation.
-The second category involves general capability testing benchmarks for MLLMs, including MMStar and HallusionBench.
+The second category involves general capability testing benchmarks for MLLMs, including MMStar~\cite{mmstar} and HallusionBench~\cite{Hallusionbench}.

-\paragraph{Implementation Details.} We fine-tune both LLaVA-v1.6 and Llama-3.2-Vision using training data.
+\paragraph{Implementation Details} We fine-tune both LLaVA-v1.6 and Llama-3.2-Vision using training data.
 These models consist of a vision encoder, a projector, and an LLM backbone.
-During training, we tune the LLM backbone with LoRA modules ~\cite{lora}, keeping the projector and vision encoder parameters fixed.
-The detailed settings are shown in Table \ref{table:appendix-implementation} (Appendix \ref{section:appendix}).
+During training, we tune the LLM backbone with LoRA modules~\cite{lora}, keeping the projector and vision encoder parameters fixed.

+The experimental setup employs LoRA for fine-tuning with a global batch size of 64.
+Training occurs on NVIDIA A800 GPUs using a learning rate of $1 \times 10^{-5}$.
+The LoRA configuration includes a rank ($r$) of 16, an alpha ($\alpha$) value of 32, and a dropout rate of 0.05.
+The models undergo training for 2 epochs with mixed precision enabled to optimize computational efficiency.
+These parameters ensure stable training while maintaining memory efficiency and model performance.